suryan-s/Expandify/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the Expandify project directory.
-3. Execute the command 'pc run' to start the application after setting up the environment using the requirements.txt.
+3. Execute the command `pc run` to start the application after setting up the environment using the requirements.txt.
-4. Access the application through your web browser at http://localhost:3000.
+5. Access the application through your web browser at http://localhost:3000.